OfficeDev/Office-Add-in-samples/Samples/office-add-in-commands/powerpoint/README.md

 1. Verify that the add-in loaded successfully.
 You will see a **Show task pane** button and **Dropdown menu** button on the **Home** tab on the ribbon.

-Choose the **Show task pane** button on the **Home** tab to display the task pane of the add-in.
+On the **Home** tab, choose the **Show task pane** button to display the task pane of the add-in.
 Choose the **Dropdown menu** button to see a drop down menu.
-In the menu you can show the task pane, or choose **Write value** to call a command that writes the button's id to the current cell.
+On the menu you can show the task pane, or choose **Write value** to call a command that writes the button's id to the current cell.

 ## Run the sample on PowerPoint on Windows or Mac